-20 apartments for rent in Mission Bay, San Francisco, CA
+20 apartments for rent near Mission Bay, San Francisco, CA

 Mission Bay, San Francisco’s newest neighborhood, was formerly a rail yard owned by Southern Pacific.
 After years of planning, construction began on this vibrant neighborhood in 2000.

 The neighborhood is on San Francisco’s east waterfront.
 Bounded on the north by Townsend Street, on the east by Seventh Street and the 280 Freeway, and on the south by Mariposa Street, Mission Bay is in the 94158 zip code.